cemkucukgenc/tum_autsys_project/README.md

 sudo apt install ros-noetic-depth-image-proc
 ```

-For the generation of the OctoMap, `octomap_mapping` package has been utilized.
+For the generation of the OctoMap, `octomap` and `octomap_mapping` packages have been utilized.
 ```
 sudo apt-get install ros-noetic-octomap ros-noetic-octomap-mapping
 ```